Benny44/QPALM_vLADEL/README.md

 ## License

-QPALM is licensed under GPL v3.0.
+QPALM is licensed under LGPL v3.0.
 Some modules are used in this software:
 * LADEL: authored by Ben Hermans and licensed under [LGPL-v3](https://github.com/Benny44/LADEL/blob/master/LICENSE).

 * LOBPCG: the version of LOBPCG used here was written by Ben Hermans and licensed under the GNU Lesser General Public License v3.0, see [LOBPCG/LICENSE](https://github.com/Benny44/LOBPCG/blob/master/LICENSE).